aoijs/documentation/class/bot.md

 # Bot
 > ```js
-> Bot Class Is The Class For Connecting The Bot User To Discord And Make It "Online".
-In Simple Words, It The First Step To Make The Bot Functional.
+> Bot Class Connects The Bot User To Discord And Makes It "Online".
 > ```

 ## Usage